CalebeCopello/The-Complete-JavaScript-Course-2023-From-Zero-to-Expert-/README.md

 let isEven = (number % 2) == 0 ? true : false
 console.log(isEven)
 ```
 again it's only possible because it's an expression.
-In other words, we have and statement `let isEvene` and to fullfil the slot, we need an expression, in this case `(number % 2) == 0 ? true : false`
+In other words, we have and statement `let isEven` and to fulfill the slot, we need an expression, in this case `(number % 2) == 0 ? true : false`